Grand Valley State University: Continued growth beyond 50th anniversary

 In 2012, GVSU announced several more construction projects and land purchases.
 Future buildings to be constructed include a new biology laboratory building and an addition and renovation to the Zumberge Library on the Allendale campus.
-Land purchases in 2012 included property in downtown Grand Rapids adjacent to the medical mile for healthcare program expansion.
+Land purchases in 2012 included property in downtown Grand Rapids adjacent to the medical mile for healthcare program expansion, which would become the Daniel and Pamella Devos Center for Interprofessional Health.
 In 2013, GVSU announced it would add on to Au Sable Hall and construct a building to house the GVSU Laker Store (known as University Bookstore prior to April 2015), with expanded dining facilities.

-Campuses and centers
+Campuses

-Grand Valley has three campuses: the main campus in Allendale and two satellite campuses in the surrounding area.
-Smaller centers in Muskegon, Detroit and Traverse City also exist.
+Grand Valley has three primary campuses.
+The main campus is located in Allendale Charter Township, Michigan, about 15 mi west of Grand Rapids, Michigan; two satellite campuses are located in Grand Rapids.
+The university has regional academic centers in Detroit, Holland, Muskegon, and Traverse City.

-The Interurban Transit Partnership operates several The Rapid bus routes under contract with the university.
-The public can ride these buses by paying the fare, but rides are free to Grand Valley students, faculty and staff on all Rapid routes with a valid I.D. card.
+The Rapid operates bus service between the three primary campuses, funded by the university.
+The Laker Line, named for GVSU's sports teams, connects all three campuses via Lake Michigan Drive, and additional shuttle services operate on the Allendale campus.
+These bus services are open to the public, and rides on all The Rapid services are free for Grand Valley students, faculty and staff on all Rapid routes with a valid I.D. card.

 Allendale campus

 The university's main and original campus in Allendale is the site of most of the university's programs.
 The Allendale campus is composed of 1,322 acres perched above the Grand River next to a system of ravines and is divided into two areas, north and south campus, separated by West Campus Drive.
 State highway M-45 links the campus in suburban Allendale to US Highway 31/Lake Michigan to the west and Grand Rapids, Michigan to the east.
-Lubbers Stadium, the GVSU Fieldhouse and all other athletic facilities for the school's 19 varsity sports are also on the Allendale campus.
-The campus is dotted with many sculptures, including works by Dale Eldred, Joseph Kinnebrew and James Clover.
-Academic facilities on the Allendale campus include 122 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Mary Idema Pew Library Learning and Information Commons.
+Lubbers Stadium, the GVSU Fieldhouse and all other athletic facilities for the school's 20 varsity sports are also on the Allendale campus.
+The campus is dotted with many sculptures, including works by Dale Eldred and James Clover.
+Academic facilities on the Allendale campus includes at least 122 classrooms, 144 research laboratories, 20 lab prep rooms, 21 computer labs, and the Mary Idema Pew Library Learning and Information Commons.
 The Allendale campus is also home to the Kindschi Hall of Science, a science facility that opened in the fall of 2015.

 The Holton-Hooker Learning and Living Center, with space for 490 students, opened in August 2016.
 The building is LEED silver-certified.